Constraint Satisfaction Problems over Finitely Bounded Homogeneous Structures: a Dichotomy between FO and L-hard: Introduction

 \subsection{Organization of the paper}

 All necessary notions are defined and explained carefully in Section~\ref{sect:prelim}.
 The new proof of Theorem~\ref{thm:LaroseTesson} is provided in Section~\ref{sect:finite} and the proof of our main contribution in Section~\ref{sect:infinite}.
-Both sections display some similarities but the advantage of providing both proofs separately is that the reader interested in finite-domain CSPs only does not have to go through some model-theoretic notions characteristic to infinite-domain CSPs.
+Both sections display some similarities, but the advantage of providing both proofs separately is that the reader interested only in finite-domain CSPs does not have to go through some model-theoretic notions characteristic of infinite-domain CSPs.